jaseknighter/pset_seq/README.md

 In the `PSET_SEQUENCER` sub-menu you'll find the following parameters to control the sequencer:

+* `mod midi port`: sets the midi port (set in SYSTEMS>DEVICES>MIDI) of the device that can be used to send program changes to load a new pset
+* `mod midi in`: sets the name device assigned to the selected `mod midi port` that can be used to send program changes to load a new pset
 * `pset seq enabled`: turns the sequencer on and off
 * `pset seq mode`: there are four modes:
   * `loop`: loads the psets in order returning to the first pset after the last one has loaded